WOODWORKS BY TED TODD FLOORING

 English Oak wood flooring is a classic design made from the finest materials.
 Our leading English Oak flooring is Galion, from Woodworks by Ted Todd Native Timbers.

-Classically created with modern innovation, an English Oak floor embodies all the features of a centuries old floor using exceptional quality new English Oak for an understated and luxurious result.
+Classically created with modern innovation, a solid English Oak floor embodies all the features of a centuries old floor using exceptional quality new English Oak for an understated and luxurious result.
 The refined slow grown English quarter sawn oak has been carefully seasoned and worked to a fine textured finish with a rich patina.

 Our English Oak stalwart, Galion, features edges which are hand rolled to increase the flow from board to board, whilst the extra thick wear layer and 20mm construction assure the planks stand the test of time.
 Available in widths between 80mm-250mm, and random lengths up to 4m, this English Oak floor opens up a whole world of design possibilities.
 We also have the raw materials to cover even the largest of spaces.